 Imagine for a moment that you yourself have a child.
 That child shows great promise and you spare no energy or expense in his training.
 But something is wrong.
 The child makes wrong choices again and again.
 He shows a selfish character that ruins his every relationship.
 Finally that child, now grown, commits unspeakable crimes.
 He is apprehended, tried and convicted.
-If you yourself pronounced sentence upon this, your own child, what would you choose.
+If you yourself pronounced sentence upon this, your own child, what sentence would you choose?
 You know there is no hope of rehabilitation.
-If released, he would only cause more harm, but this is your own child.
+If released he would only cause more harm.
+But this is your own son.

 continued next page